 Hou je toch meer van lezen in een echt boek dat je kunt vasthouden?
 De paperback is verkrijgbaar in de boekhandel en verschillende webshops, zoals bol.com.

 Digital book (ENG)

 We translated The Hidden Impact into English, the content relates partly to the Dutch situation and partly to the United States; it is a draft version, but it is complete.
-Perfect for digital reading on your tablet, less suitable for an e-reader.
+This PDF is perfect for digital reading on your tablet, but less suitable for an e-reader.